rodjek/librarian-puppet/README.md

 * Forge modules can be installed from [Puppetlabs Forge](https://forge.puppetlabs.com/) or an internal Forge such as [Pulp](http://www.pulpproject.org/)
 * Git modules can be installed from a branch, tag or specific commit, optionally using a path inside the repository
 * Modules can be installed from GitHub using tarballs, without needing Git installed
+* Modules can be installed from a filesystem path
 * Module dependencies are resolved transitively without needing to list all the modules explicitly